heycece/heycece/README.md

 I have previous experiences in data engineering and UX research, both of which I have overseen projects throughout their entire lifecycle.

-When I'm not working, - I'm either baking brownies or tending to my houseplants 😋
+When I'm not working, - I'm either going through my hobby cycles or tending to my houseplants 😋

 🫶 Thanks for dropping by!